picoded/JavaCommons/README.md

 Note: WE HAVE 0 LAWYERS in our company, as such we cannot advice on legal status of this project.
 Worse case scenario, just view this as an accidental dump of our internal code.

-This is also more reasons why you should not use this library unless your working directly with us.
+This is also more reasons why you should not use this library unless your working directly with us / contract us.
+And in that case, normally you will have a formal agreement in which we give full rights to use the library.
+With either a GPL or LGPL licensing.

 ## Where is the code?